Jaxon’s Trustworthy AI

 Jaxon has developed a set of intelligent guardrails through R&D efforts with the U.S. Department of Defense.

-• These guardrails augment “standard-issue” RAG+LLM stacks to provide validation at the conceptual level.
+• These guardrails augment “standard-issue” Retrieval-Augmented Generation (RAG)+LLM stacks to provide validation at the conceptual level.

 • They function at different levels of assurance, from low-level fact verification to full-rigor formal methods, balancing the required degree of confidence with practical implementation and operational costs.